dotnet/runtime/docs/workflow/testing/using-corerun.md

 # Using `corerun` To Run a .NET Application

-In page [Using your .NET Runtime Build with dotnet cli](../using-dotnet-cli.md), it gives detailed instructions on using the standard command line host (that is, `dotnet.exe` or `dotnet`), and SDK to run an application with the modified local build of the .NET Runtime.
-This is the preferred mechanism for you to officially deploy your changes to other people since dotnet.exe and NuGet insure that you end up with a consistent set of binaries that can work together.
+The page [Using your .NET Runtime Build with dotnet cli](../using-dotnet-cli.md) gives detailed instructions on using the standard command line host (that is, `dotnet.exe` or `dotnet`), and SDK to run an application with a local build of the .NET Runtime.
+This is the preferred mechanism for you to officially deploy your changes to other people since dotnet.exe and NuGet ensure that you end up with a consistent set of binaries that can work together.

-However, packing and unpacking the runtime binaries adds extra steps to the deployment process and when working in a tight edit-build-debug loop these extra steps become cumbersome.
+However, packing and unpacking the runtime binaries adds extra steps to the deployment process.
+When working in a tight edit-build-debug loop, these extra steps become cumbersome.

-For this situation there is an alternative host to `dotnet` called `corerun` that is well suited.
-It does not know about NuGet at all, and has very simple rules.
-It needs to find the .NET runtime (for example, `coreclr.dll`) and additionally any class library assemblies (for example, `System.Runtime.dll`, `System.IO.dll`, etc).
+For this tight edit-build-debug loop, there is a simplified alternative to `dotnet` called `corerun` which does not know about NuGet at all.
+It just needs to find the .NET runtime (for example, `coreclr.dll`) and any class library assemblies (for example, `System.Runtime.dll`, `System.IO.dll`, etc).

 It does this using heuristics in the following order: